 - The purpose of this course is to introduce students to the tasks and tools of Christian theology, including the development of a common theological vocabulary, so as to understand the nature of Christian faith and acquire the capacity to converse with others in shared terms.
-An introduction to Indigenous theological terminology will be introduced in the latter part of the course as a bridge to THEO ISO7.
+An introduction to Indigenous theological terminology will be introduced in the latter part of the course as a bridge to THEO IS07 Theology II: Theology and Ethic of the Land.